Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+##Changes in Sku r35.3
+- Next try to fix the action bar mount menu.
+Mount list now should show all mounts?
+- Fixed the broken main route in Wetlands
+- Fixed the main route in Winterspring
+- Fixed chest of nesting waypoint
+- Added emblems of frost vendor in Dalaran
+- Linked pvp vendors in Dalaran Sewers
+- Added waypoint for Vordrassil's Sapling
+- Added waypoints for portable seismograph
+- Added a couple of spawn points for Thorim
+- Added waypoints for quest Putting Olakin Back Together Again
+- Reworked the waypoint comments for the elevator at Fizzcrank Airstrip

 ## Changes in Sku r35.2
 - Fixed the action bar mount menu.
 Should now contain only mounts that are usable by the current character.
 - Fixed a bug with combat monitor creatures in combat counting.
 Should now count correct.